Polkadot-JS UI: How to Transfer Tether (USDT) on Asset Hub Print

 How to transfer USDT

-1. First, switch to the Statemine network.
+1. First, switch to the "AssetHub" from the Kusama Relay Chain.

-2. Next, navigate to the Network > Assets page and click on the Balances tab.
+2. Next, navigate to the "Network" > "Assets" page and click on the "Balances" tab.
 Select the correct asset ID from the drop-down menu.

 3. Click the "Send" button.
 Then enter the receiver address and the amount to transfer.